This article explains why offsite sync processes may not be as fast as the average bandwidth of your external connection.

 - Round Trip Time (RTT)

-While you can average out the RTT values for as many pings as you like (the average for this ping sequence is 9.805), selecting an RTT value that looks to be common among the others in your ping test would suffice.
+While you can average out the RTT values for as many pings as you like (the average for the above ping sequence is 9.805), selecting an RTT value that is common among the others in your ping test works as well.

 65535/0.009805 = 6683834.778174401 bytes